jrdoughty/Sdg/README.md

 - Motion (for velocity, acceleration and drag)
 - OnClick (for a basic click event)

-Images can be used as a single file, or it can be packed like an atlas.
+Images can be used as a single file, or it can be used inside an atlas.
 Softwares supported: TexturePacker and Shoebox

 There is no code for tweens, but there is support to use the library [Delta](https://github.com/furusystems/Delta).

-There is a collision system for rects objects and tilemaps, but it needs more testing.
+There is a collision system for rectangle objects and tilemaps, but it needs more testing.

 Documentation and a tutorial are planned.